fighting41love/cocoNLP/readme.md

-### This is a Chinese nlp repo, which can extract information from texts.
+### This is a Chinese nlp package, which can extract information from texts.

 ## installation
 ```
-pip install cocoNLP==0.0.5
+pip install cocoNLP
 ```

 ## Directly from the repository